eligotts/mlx-lm-lora/README.md

 ### DPO-Training

-Direct Preference Optimization (DPO) training allows you to fine-tune models using human preference data.
+Direct Preference Optimization (DPO) training allows you to fine-tune models using human preference data, as described in the paper Direct Preference Optimization: Your Language Model is Secretly a Reward Model by Rafael Rafailov, Archit Sharma, Eric Mitchell, Stefano Ermon, Christopher D. Manning, Chelsea Finn.
 To use DPO training, set the training mode to 'dpo':

 ```shell
 mlx_lm.lora \